sibnerian/selector-action/README.md

 As you can see, this looks a lot like the syntax of [Reselect](https://github.com/reactjs/reselect).
 You pass in one or more selectors, then an action creator that takes the selectors’ return values as its arguments.
-The result of the action creator function is what's dispatched.
+The result of this action creator function is what's dispatched.

 To make testing easier, `selectorAction` exposes the original action creator as an `originalActionCreator` property of the generated function.
 This allows for testing the